Transparency Maintained

 • Type: P25 Phase I Trunked (digital, unencrypted)

-• Legal Status: Florida permits scanner use; only restriction is using for crime (FL Statute 843.167)
+• Legal status: Florida permits scanner use; the only restriction is using information to commit a crime (FL Statute 843.167)

 • Coverage: Hillsborough, Pinellas, Pasco, and surrounding counties